awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-api.md

       ]
   }
   ```
 + An AWS Identity and Access Management \(IAM\) role with the [AmazonSageMakerGroundTruthExecution](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerGroundTruthExecution) managed IAM policy attached and with permissions to access your S3 buckets\.
-To learn more about this policy, see [Grant General Permissions To Get Started Using Ground Truth](sms-security-permission.md#sms-security-permissions-get-started)\.
+To learn more about this policy, see [Use IAM Managed Policies with Ground Truth](sms-security-permissions-get-started.md)\.
 If you require more granular permissions, see [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md)\.

   If your input or output bucket name does not contain `sagemaker`, you can attach a policy similar to the following to the role that is passed to the `CreateLabelingJob` operation\.